The difference between vertical analysis and horizontal analysis

 /What is Vertical Analysis?

 Vertical analysis is the proportional analysis of a financial statement, where each line item on the statement is listed as a percentage of another item.
 This means that every line item on an income statement is stated as a percentage of gross sales, while every line item on a balance sheet is stated as a percentage of total assets.
+A sample vertical analysis appears in the following exhibit.

 What is Horizontal Analysis?

 Horizontal analysis is the comparison of historical financial information over a series of reporting periods.
 It is used to see if any numbers are unusually high or low in comparison to the information for bracketing periods, which may then trigger a detailed investigation of the reasons for the difference.
+A sample horizontal analysis appears in the following exhibit.

 Comparing Vertical Analysis and Horizontal Analysis